The 1923 Halfpenny is a classic Australian rarity with an elite status.

-It's also extremely rare in high quality because the halfpenny, as a low denomination coin, was well used.
+Scarce, because only 15,000 are said to have been struck.
+Extremely rare in high quality because the halfpenny, as a low denomination coin, was well used.

 Our research confirms that a collector that is looking for a high grade 1923 Halfpenny (quality level of Good Extremely Fine or better) will check out at least one hundred coins before he finds one worth considering.
 And how long will it take for the one hundred coins to come around?
 Not quickly, that's for sure.

 This 1923 Halfpenny is a stand-out piece.
 Brilliantly struck and obviously cherished in the ninety-nine years since its striking.
 Its state of preservation verges on the miraculous.

 A stunning reverse, highly reflective surfaces that exude beautiful colours.
 Underlying copper brilliance.
 Solid inner beading.

 An amazing obverse.
 The diamond is sharp, complete and three-dimensional.
 The eight pearls are pristine.
 Smooth, highly reflective fields exude magnificent colours.

 While not everyone could hold onto (or even gain access to) a gold coin, the nation’s coppers were accessible to the man in the street.

 And while there is no doubt that Australia’s 1923 Halfpenny has benefited from the emotional feelings stirred up by its side-kick, the 1930 Penny, the ’23 stands on its own merits as Australia’s rarest halfpenny.